tirupati17/tirupati17.github.io/_posts/2018-08-12-wreely-app-architecture.md

 {% gist 7c43d2fa8100b5ee48a9c07eb3876669 %}

-Along with above view design pattern I have used storyboard for UI view and even for table view cells responsibility.
-Check below `WSOTPCell` implementation which is implemented using storyboard outlet.
+Along with the above view design pattern I have used storyboard for UI view and even for table view cells responsibility.
+Check below `WSOTPCell` implementation which is implemented using a storyboard outlet.

 {% gist 073712b21117c2499a682b27f4b3a728 %}

 `WSOTPCell` inherited by `WSTableViewCell` which has below implementation

 {% gist 6d229ced8d5623662bbc730b3ee56998 %}

+Few below things still in progress which I'm working on it.
+1. Integration of Core Data (As bit explained above but not yet implemented)
+2. Uses of `DispatchQueue` queues in-app with proper `concurrent` and `serial` type based on task for the network, heavy batch operation & database related things.
+(This is one of the ways to optimize large code base app)
+3. Pagination (With and without persistent database along with network `per_page` & `page_no` handler)
+4. Reachability handler
+5. Implement all possible helper protocols for stable and lesser code for UITableView, UICollectionView etc